algmaknick/heart-sound-stethoscope/README.md

-Audio Spectrum Analyzer for Android
+Heart Sound Stethoscope for Android
 ===================================

 >  A fork of [Audio spectrum Analyzer for Android](https://code.google.com/p/audio-analyzer-for-android/) (See README.old for its original readme),